lilyosah/tech-knowledgebase/Accessibility/Mismatch - How Inclusion Shapes Design (Kat Holmes).md

 - "An inclusive designer thinks in terms of interdependent systems.
 They study human relationships.
 They observe the ways that people bring their skills together to complement each other.
 Inclusive designers seek out a diversity of ways that people build collective accomplishments

 ## Chapter 5: With and For
+- Designing for and not with people can lead to exclusion
+- Moses was an architect in NYC in 1950s, made things WORSE for marginalized groups by razing their communities, lowering overpasses so that buses couldn't go under them.
+This top-down architecture planning was replicated across the U.S.
+- Brown is an architect designing for buildings in areas she grew up in Detroit's inner city
+	- "Nothing about us, without us"
+-